 Regulatory Involvement and Oversight

 With expanded access, a physician must submit a request to FDA as described above, and IRB oversight must be obtained.
 Sponsors must also submit safety reports and annual reports to FDA, and the agency outlines specific responsibilities that sponsors and investigators must follow.

 The federal right to try law requires the sponsor or manufacturer submit an annual summary to the Department of Health and Human Services (DHHS) Secretary regarding any drug used under the law.
-Additional information regarding this requirement may be coming soon, and hopefully we will also soon receive more information on the law’s informed consent requirement.
+Under the federal right to try law, there is no requirement to obtain prior approval from FDA or to obtain review from an IRB.